Open science and research ethics

 The same libguide Opens in new window also includes guidelines for researchers on how to comply with regulations, in case their research data includes personal data (incl.
 European General Data Protection Regulation GDPR and Finnish national regulations).
 Notice, though, that the legal basis for processing personal data in most research projects of Hanken’s researchers is ‘scientific research carried out in the public interest as defined in Finnish Data Protection Act’ in general – not ‘informed consent’ obtained from research participants for each data variable in particular.

-Nevertheless, researchers are required to (a) write a Record of Data Processing Activities for all research plans involving human participants, in which they provide general characterization of the personal and other data to be processed in the study, as well as (b) to inform the research participants about the availability of this Record and to ask for their informed consent to participate in the study at the general level (even though not necessarily asking for their informed consent for each data variable in particular).
+Nevertheless, researchers are required to (a) keep a Record of Data Processing Activities for all research involving human participants, in which they provide general characterization of the personal and other data to be processed in the study, as well as (b) to inform the research participants of the processing of their personal data fulfilling the information provision obligation required by the GDPR and to ask for their informed consent to participate in the study at the general level (even though not necessarily asking for their informed consent for each data variable in particular).

 In other words, the informed consent that Hanken-affiliated researchers are asking from their research participants is aligned with the Finnish National Board on Research Integrity’s interpretation of ‘informed consent’ as the need to inform the research participants about their being involved in a scientific study as well as providing them with sufficient and correct information about the nature of the study at the general level.